KentenRoth/100DaysOfCode/README.md

 Today I worked on FCC and completed the ES6 section.
 I was running into some issues and getting extremely confused.
 I started the section doing well, then things starting going on in the house, and distractions starting popping up.
 Even with all the distractions, I was still able to power through the challenges and knock them out.
 I wanted to get more done on the photo site today but ended up watching a movie and getting in some family time.
 In a couple of weeks, I will have the house to myself on the weekend, and I plan on to get a ton of coding done that weekend.
 I want to get myself setup into a good spot going into that weekend.
 Not sure what the plan is for tomorrow night, but I want to get more done on FCC and my lunch tomorrow I will brainstorm or lookup some different designs for the next section of the photo site.

 ---

+Day 14

+Tonight I coded, but I did not get anywhere.
+I had a couple of ideas when I was at work and was giving them a try.
+I wasn't able to get things to work as expected, but I did a lot of research and trial and error.
+I feel like I learned what doesn't work, but still working on what might work.
+I think that is the best thing about coding.
+I might not figure out how to do what I want, but trying different things that end up not working for whatever reason does not discourage me.
+When I do solve the problem, I like to take time to go over what was not working and find out why it was not working.

+---